 - Because of high demand, we rarely grant consecutive occurrences in Common Ground for a single event.
 All rehearsals and setups must occur on the same day as the event.

 - Common Ground is a multi-purpose room and can be set up in a variety of ways.
-To view set-up options go to http://www.dartmouth.edu/~tjd/CGPage.html
+To view set-up options, please visit http://www.dartmouth.edu/~tjd/CGPage.html

-- The maximum capacity for Common Ground is 200 chairs auditorium style, 300 standing, 144 banquet-style (18 five-foot rounds with 8 chairs each).
+- The maximum capacity for Common Ground is 200 chairs auditorium style, 300 standing, 144 banquet-style (18 five-foot round tables with 8 chairs each).